Hydro in a Nutshell

 Here are basic rules for good hydroponics,

-Some plants like tomato and cucumbers require a little more humidity or vapor pressure this can easily be accomplish by spraying water on the leaves before the light turns on.
+Humidity: Some plants like tomato and cucumbers require a little more humidity or vapor pressure this can easily be accomplish by spraying water on the leaves several times per day if possible..

 Good Lighting